 - Dogs are allowed, but keep them on leash and pick up after them

 The parking “lot” to the Warr Trail is essentially hiding in plain sight.
-At the junction of HWYs 50 and 89 in Meyers, travel south on HWY 89 into Christmas Valley approximately 0.9 miles (a few hundred meters south of Shakori Drive).
+At the junction of HWY 50 and SR 89 in Meyers, travel south on SR 89 into Christmas Valley approximately 0.9 miles (a few hundred meters south of Shakori Drive).
 The parking area is located on the east side of the highway and is nothing more than a dirt turnout with some large rocks delineating the back edge, which is adjacent to the open field.
-If everyone parked perpendicular to HWY 89 in this area, there would be enough space to fit at least a dozen vehicles (although you’d probably never see that many there).
+If everyone parked perpendicular to SR 89 in this area, there would be enough space to fit at least a dozen vehicles (although you’d probably never see that many there).

 Below is a Google Map to assist you in finding the parking area for accessing the Warr Trail.